Asset-Based Lending and Structured Finance: Isolation of Assets, Bankruptcy-Remote Structures, Waterfall Technology

 What Traditional Lenders Should Know About the Application of Structured Finance Techniques to Asset-Based Lending

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will address the basics of structured finance facilities, including isolation of assets, bankruptcy-remote structures and waterfall technology.The program will focus on understanding these facilities and – in particular – their importance and application inside a capital structure that also contains traditional and asset-based financing.
+This CLE course will address the basics of structured finance facilities, including isolation of assets, bankruptcy-remote structures and waterfall technology.The program will focus on understanding these facilities and – in particular – their importance and application inside a capital structure that also contains traditional and asset-based financing.
 The program will also include several techniques and best practices for introducing structured finance techniques to enhance traditional and asset-based lending.